5 Top Time-Lapse Tips you Need to Know

 Another major drawback is that you cannot remotely monitor the project with this type of camera.
 You will have no idea when, and if, something goes wrong until you physically go to check up on the equipment.

-Here we will share our five time-lapse tips to ensure that you can deliver a professional quality final product with minimal production hiccups!
+Our five time-lapse tips ensure that you can deliver a professional quality final product

 An on-site recce is essential.
 An extra day for a recce may seem like a faff but it really helps you to establish the challenges of the project.
 For example, how will the project evolve in terms of size and height?
 Where will you place the time-lapse installation and will you need special access, security assistance or equipment e.g. cherry picker rental?